praztrix/BerkeleyMLCourseM17PracticalAssignment3/README.md

 Evaluation metrics are quite similar with and without GridSearchCV except for the following:
 1. KNN & SVC precision metrics have reduced.
 2. Training accuracy for KNN has gone up by 9 percent.
 3. Training times would be higher for GridSearchCV for obvious reasons.
+GridSearchCV SVC training time is faster than simple SVC training.
+I observed this pattern only in the latest run.
+I am running my Notebook on a new MacBook Pro with GPUs.
+When I ran this notebook on Colab (with pro subscription), it took longer than my macbook.
+I cannot explain this and will look into it.

 I want to point out that I did not instantiate SVC with probability set to True for grid search to save compute cycles.
 It was taking too long to run the grid search with that option.